-The skills system requires more flexibility, capacity to adapt to current and future industry needs, and improved training delivery.
+The skills system required more flexibility, capacity to adapt to current and future industry needs, and improved training delivery.

-We want to see more apprentices and trainees completing their qualifications and industry has told us that the training system needs to evolve to support that.
+We want to see more apprentices and trainees completing their qualifications and industry has told us that the training system needed to evolve to support that.

 The changes introduced, collectively respond to workforce needs.